-At times it is imperative to repeat certain phrases when discussing comprehension.
+When discussing comprehension, sometimes it is imperative to repeat certain phrases.
 What has been said in chapter thirteen with reference to alcohol cannot be emphasized enough.

-There is no question that being a product of disintegration that originates also in our organism among those that are eliminated through the skin, alcohol has a vibratory disintegrating, dissolving and destructive tendency, drying our tissues and destroying the nerve cells, which are then gradually substituted by cartilage.
+There is no question that alcohol—being a product of disintegration that originates in and is eliminated through the skin of our organism—has a vibratory disintegrating, dissolving, and destructive tendency, drying our tissues and destroying the nerve cells, which are then gradually substituted by cartilage.

 Dictators, tyrants of all times, were not unaware that it is easier to govern and enslave a nation of drunkards than that of sober ones.

-Hideous alcohol climbs the precipice and tumbles into the abyss of perdition; it is the malignant substance which intimately characterizes the “Infernal Worlds” where nothing can be heard but screams, howls, whistles, neighs, squawks, bellows, cackles, meows, barks, snorts, roars and caws.
+Hideous alcohol climbs the precipice and tumbles into the abyss of perdition; it is the malignant substance that intimately characterizes the “infernal worlds” where nothing can be heard but screams, howls, whistles, neighs, squawks, bellows, cackles, meows, barks, snorts, roars and caws.

-Abominable Algol turns incessantly within the vicious circle of time.
+Abominable Algol turns incessantly in the vicious circle of time.